ArneBinder/MavenApacheLicenseUtil/src/main/resources/README.md

 	a license template (see step 2) via the license urls in the [licenses object](https://maven.apache.org/pom.html#Licenses).
 To achieve this, the headers (everything before the `#libraryListPLaceholder`) of the license templates are scanned for matching urls and linked to the containing license template.
-If multiple licenses are mentioned in the [licenses object](https://maven.apache.org/pom.html#Licenses), the first matching license template will taken.
+If multiple licenses are mentioned in the [licenses object](https://maven.apache.org/pom.html#Licenses), the first matching license template will be taken.
-	The found license names, urls comments and the file name of the license template are written into the columns `licenseNames`, `licenseUrls`, `licenseComments` and `licenseTemplate` of the `<license.stub.tsv>`.
+	The license names, urls, comments and the file name of the license template are written into the columns `licenseNames`, `licenseUrls`, `licenseComments` and `licenseTemplate` of the `<license.stub.tsv>`.

-	If you have an `<licenses.enhanced.tsv>` from an earlier release, use this as `<license.stub.tsv>`.
+	**Reusing previous license information**: If you have an `<licenses.enhanced.tsv>` from an earlier release, use this as `<license.stub.tsv>`.
 	The former license information will be kept, just the old `<currentReleaseVersion>` value will be overwritten, if the library is still in use for the current release.

 	**NOTE**: This will overwrite the old `<licenses.enhanced.tsv>`.
 2. Enhance the licenses.stub.tsv by yourself:
    	- Especially fill the `licenseTemplate` column according to the filenames of the license templates in resources/templates